gmvoit/just-the-docs/descriptions/Essentials.md

 # Essentials
 {: .no_toc}

 This page outlines the essential elements of a steady-state galactic atmosphere model within the **ExpCGM** framework.
-It starts with the principles of force balance and atmospheric specific energy, then provides a simple example illustrating how an **ExpCGM** model atmosphere emerges from those principles.
+It introduces the principles of force balance and atmospheric specific energy, then provides a simple example illustrating how an **ExpCGM** model atmosphere emerges from those principles.
 Descriptions of how **ExpCGM** accounts for turbulent support and thermalization of atmospheric energy follow the example.
-The concluding section outlines how the characteristics of steady-state atmosphere models enter into **ExpCGM** models for atmospheric evolution.
+A concluding section outlines how the characteristics of steady-state atmosphere models enter into **ExpCGM** models for atmospheric evolution.

 <details closed markdown="block">
   <summary>